 Every day, you work with your team.
 Leading.
 Coaching.
 Mentoring.
 You support your people with so much passion and respect, they would follow you to Walmart on Black Friday.

-Now, prove that on a single sheet of paper among 300 others like it and get hired.
+Now, prove that on a single sheet of paper among a bunch of other candidates, and get hired.

 Here's a sample resume for a manager made using our resume builder.

 If you haven't found what you are looking for, check our amazing selection in our list of

 Resume Examples.
 Manager Resume Sample Debra C. Bickel Sales Manager

 Experienced Sales Manager with 9+ years of experience in the field.
 Successfully managed sales teams and exceeded revenue targets at companies such as Enviro and PoshEars.
 Proficient in developing effective sales strategies, building strong client relationships, and managing complex projects.
 Accomplished significant growth in revenue by over 30% during my tenure at Enviro.
 Seeking to utilize my skills to drive sales success at Gravatix.

 Key Qualifications & Responsibilities Managed a team of 10 sales representatives and consistently exceeded revenue targets by 4% monthly through effective coaching and performance management.
 Developed and executed annual sales plans resulting in a 12% increase in revenue growth year over year.
 Build strong relationships with key clients, resulting in an increase of repeat business by 50%.
 Collaborate cross-functionally with marketing and product teams to develop new sales strategies that have increased market share by 15% within the first quarter.
 Conducted extensive market research to identify potential growth opportunities, which resulted in expanding into three new territories within two years.
 Key Achievement: Successfully closed a $5M deal with a Fortune 500 company, contributing to the overall yearly revenue goal.
 Sales Representative

 PoshEars, Chicago, IL